Niivas/Manga-Notifier.github.io/README.md

 # Manga-Notifier.github.io
-A website to find latest chapter updates of your favorite mangas.
+A website to find the latest chapter updates of your favorite mangas.